ml4bio/e2efold/E2Efold-FM/README.md

 ```

-The `E2Efold-FM` package does not require non-standard hardware.
+The `E2Efold-FM` package does not require any non-standard hardware.